dan-choo/tex-file-generator/README.md

 directory)

 **NOTE:** The program assumes that the first two columns are the student's name and their ID.
+So make sure the CSV file follows that format.
+I tested this script with the CSV file from Gradescope- so using the Gradescope CSV file should work.

 2. Edit `texFile` to be the tex file you want to make copies of.
 Then place `%(ID)s` and `%(NAME)s` wherever you want to replace it with the student's name and ID.

 **NOTE:** Latex also uses `%` to signify a comment.
-Unfortunately, since we're also using `%` as our marker token, we need to make sure that there are no comments in the tex file, otherwise our program won't run D:
+Unfortunately, since we're also using `%` as our marker token to signify where we should replace the string, we need to make sure that there are no comments in the tex file, otherwise our program won't replace correctly.

+After that the program should work!